If you’re wondering where to stay in St. Lucia, look no further! These 10 incredible resorts really are the cream of the crop on the island.

 Rendezvous has a unique concept; it is entirely dedicated to couples.
 Think candlelit dinners, couples massages, and more.
 The rooms are luxurious but lack features like TVs, as the aim is for guests to spend quality time with their partners.
 It is quite cute!

 A range of rooms and suites are available, and the beachfront cottages scream out to honeymooners.
-The resort is within walking distance to a few different beaches, although it will take a while to walk around itself, spread out over several acres of tropical paradise.
+The resort is within walking distance of a few different beaches, although it will take a while to walk around itself, spread out over several acres of tropical paradise.

 There are three delicious restaurants on-site, as well as three bars, one of which is swim-up.
 The Terrace restaurant boasts regular evening entertainment and plenty of other ways to stay entertained during your trip.